by Jake Moeller.

 This material is provided for as market commentary and for educational purposes only and does not constitute investment research or advice.
 Thomson Reuters cannot be held responsible for any direct or incidental loss resulting from applying any of the information provided in this publication or from any other source mentioned.
 Please consult with a qualified professional for financial advice.
 The author does not own shares in this investment.

-For the fifth week in a row investors were net purchasers of fund assets (including those ...
+For the first week in four investors were net redeemers of fund assets (including those ...

 At the recent Lipper Fund Selector Forum 2018, Detlef Glow, Head of Lipper EMEA Research, ...